wso2/docs-open-banking/en/docs/develop/customize-consent-page.md

 ![consent-page-structure](../assets/img/develop/customizing-consent-page/consent-page-structure.png)

-You can also make changes to the relevant JSP pages and customize according to the open banking requirement.
+You can also make changes to the relevant JSP pages and customize them according to the open banking requirement.
 To customize the layout of the authentication endpoint, locate the JSP pages in the following locations:

 | Requirement | Path to the relevant file |